Rhetoric

 2017-06-07 — 2025-08-21

-Handy terms and concepts in the realm of argumentation.
-I love arguing about stuff and I aspire to do it well.
-I try to maintain hygiene about my goals, though.
-Arguing is (can be?) fun but it is not the main thing to think about if my goal is actual persuasion. 🏗
+Handy terms and concepts in argumentation.
+I love arguing about stuff, and I aspire to do it well.
+I try to maintain some hygiene around my goals, though.
+Arguing can be fun, but it’s not the main thing to think about if my goal is actual persuasion. 🏗

 Are our brains intrinsically social?
 Do we reason best by social means?
 Is language more “about” reason, or persuasion?
-That question and the whole Argumentative Theory of Reason is explored in another notebook
+That question, and the whole Argumentative Theory of Reason, are explored in another notebook

 2 Weak man

-Picking the weakest of the opposing arguments to refute rather than the strongest.
-There are handy discussions of that by e.g. Julian Sanchez or by the original taxonomisers, Talisse and Aikin.
-There are some interesting hypotheses about how this might interact with coalition and identity by Scott Alexander.
+Picking the weakest opposing argument to refute instead of the strongest.
+There are handy discussions of that, e.g., by Julian Sanchez or by the original taxonomizers, Talisse and Aikin.
+There are interesting hypotheses about how this might interact with coalition and identity from Scott Alexander.

 3 Metaphor